inkarkat/vim-PatternsOnText/README.md

 ##### 2.12    RELEASEME
 - Adapt: :PutTranslations and :Renumber need to check &lt;count&gt; == -1 instead of
   &lt;line2&gt; to support current line as well as a lnum of 0 (since Vim 8.1.1241).
+- ENH: :SubstituteTransactional\* additionally support arbitrary access of matched texts via v:val.matches context.
+- ENH: Add :SubstituteRotate for the special case of using :SubstituteTransactional for rotating or shifting matches; i.e. replacing with preceding or following matches to make space for something new.

 ##### 2.11    28-Mar-2019
 - Extract PatternsOnText#Translate#Translate() API function to allow easier